PayHelper/payments-hub/docs/source/includes/public_api/_payment_gateways.md

-# HUB API
+# Public API

 # Payment Gateways

-These endpoints will allow you to easily manage payment gateways.
+These endpoints will allow you to get a list of available payment gateways.

 Currently, there are three payment gateways configured: